TVR Speed Six engine

 Unfortunately, during TVR’s development of the original MCD design, it was decided to remove the drilled lubrication oil-ways from the camshaft centres to the peak of each of the camshaft lobes, resulting in starvation of lubrication and early versions of the Speed Six engine suffering from poor valve-train durability leading to many warranty claims against TVR.

 German and French tuners and owners have, since, re-introduced these oil-ways, returning the motor to its original, efficient and reliable design.

-Other third party development work has also mitigated this issue by using revised material harnesses for the cam lobes, finger followers and valve guides.
+Other third party development work has also mitigated this issue by using revised material hardness for the cam lobes, finger followers and valve guides.
 Softer valve springs and valves with thicker stems were also utilised.
 Engines that have had these modifications performed have also improved durability.

-The initial 4.0 litre version of the engine as used in the Cerbera produced 350 bhp with the final incarnations of the engine having TVR claimed outputs of 406 bhp in the Tuscan S, Sagaris and Typhon.
+The initial 4.0 litre version of the engine as used in the Cerbera produced 350 bhp with the final incarnations of the engine having TVR claimed outputs of 406 bhp in the Tuscan S, Sagaris and Typhon and being the most powerful naturally aspirated straight-six engine in any production road car.

 TVR further developed the Speed Six into the limited-production V12 Speed Twelve racing engine.
 TVR also experimented with supercharging the Speed Six engine for use in the Typhon/T440 model.
 However this proved unsuccessful due to cooling challenges so the few Typhon/T440 models that made production were instead fitted with standard naturally aspirated 4.0L Speed Six engines.